limkokhole/Facebook-Unfriend-and-New-Friend-Checker/README.md

 ---
 ### Important Notes

-- Changes such as unfriending may take some time to reflect in the database due to how data is processed and stored by the Facebook app.
+- Changes such as unfriending may take some time to reflect in the database.